nonmodernist/holreg/content/films/gone-with-the-wind-1939.md

 [extra.film_image]
 url = "/images/sidebar-gonewith.jpg"
-alt = "Two silhouetted figures look at a distant plantation house." caption = "CAPTION."
+alt = "Two silhouetted figures look at a distant plantation house." caption = "One of the film's many effects shots portraying an invented locale composited from various pieces."

 +++

-Scarlett O'Hara, a headstrong Southern belle, lives on a Georgia plantation during the Civil War.
-Obsessed with Ashley Wilkes, who marries his cousin Melanie, she marries Melanie's brother out of spite but is soon widowed.

-As war devastates the South, Scarlett fights to save her family's plantation from poverty.
-She's pursued by Rhett Butler, a roguish man who genuinely loves her despite her manipulative nature.
-Desperate for money, she marries wealthy Frank Kennedy, but he's later killed during Reconstruction.

-Scarlett eventually marries Rhett and they have a daughter, but her continued obsession with Ashley drives Rhett away.
-The story ends with Scarlett vowing to win back Rhett, declaring "Tomorrow is another day" as she resolves to rebuild her life.
+Scarlett O'Hara's romantic obsessions and impulsive decisions unfold in an idealized vision of the Deep South rooted in Lost Cause mythology.

 ## Regional Context

-Set in Georgia during the 1860s-1870s, the film portrays the antebellum South’s plantation society and its transformation through the Civil War and Reconstruction.
-The story centers on the rural Cotton Belt region, where large plantations like Tara relied on enslaved labor to sustain the Southern aristocratic lifestyle.
+Set in Georgia during the 1860s-1870s, the film constructs the Deep South as a region of gracious living and natural harmony disrupted by Northern aggression.

+The story centers on the rural Cotton Belt region, where large plantations like Tara relied on the labor of enslaved people to sustain the Southern aristocratic lifestyle.
 The narrative depicts the collapse of this plantation economy, the devastation of Sherman’s March to the Sea through Georgia, and the social upheaval of Reconstruction.
-However, the film presents a romanticized view of the Old South that glosses over the brutal realities of slavery while portraying the antebellum period as a lost golden age of genteel Southern culture.
+However, the film presents a romanticized view of the Old South that glosses over the brutal realities of slavery and stereotypes its Black characters, while portraying the antebellum period as a lost golden age of genteel Southern culture.

+As war destroys this mythologized plantation world, Scarlett's determination to restore "Tara" becomes a quest to resurrect an imagined regional identity that never truly existed.
+The story concludes with Scarlett's vow to rebuild, reflecting the film's broader project of reconstructing the Deep South as a space of romantic nostalgia rather than confronting the region's actual history of racial violence and economic inequality.

 ## Filming Locations